ItemConsulting/lib-xp-freemarker/README.md

 ### Configuration file

-You can configure the [Freemarker settings](https://freemarker.apache.org/docs/pgui_config_settings.html) by adding an _XP_HOME/config/freemarker.properties_ file.
+You can configure the [FreeMarker settings](https://freemarker.apache.org/docs/pgui_config_settings.html) by adding an _XP_HOME/config/freemarker.properties_ file.

 To preserve backwards compatibility in an existing project you can set the `incompatible_improvements` version like this: